Beyond REST

 I made a working project but decided to abandon it since the majority of the code was copied from Echo with some small changes.
 But in the process, I liked reading the source code.
 Honestly, I rarely did that, I regret that, and plan to change this.
 I feel it's a great way to learn the language and programming in general - reading source code.

-Become more knowledgeable with CI/CD tools: I mostly copy/paste Travis script for my GitHub projects.
+• Become more knowledgeable with CI/CD tools: I mostly copy/paste Travis script for my GitHub projects.
 For private projects on GitLab, I rarely made anything complex.
-I’d like to really get into it for two-three weeks and learn more about making good CI/CD scripts.
+I'd like to really get into it for two to three weeks and learn more about making good CI/CD scripts.